timvideos/getting-started/Ideas.md

 [(Code)](http://github.com/timvideos/HDMI2USB.git) | [(Mailing List)](https://groups.google.com/group/hdmi2usb?hl=en-GB) | [(IRC Channel)](irc://irc.freenode.org/#hdmi2usb) | [(Bug Tracker)](http://github.com/timvideos/HDMI2USB/issues)

-HDMI2USB is a core hardware project in the Tim Video's suite.
+HDMI2USB is a core hardware project in the Tim Videos suite.
 There are two types of projects to work on with the HDMI2USB system;

  * Firmware Projects - As the device uses a Xilinx Spartan 6 FPGA, developing much of the hardware is actually a process of developing software!<br>[More information on current HDMI2USB firmware](https://github.com/timvideos/HDMI2USB/wiki/Firmware).